-Palantir’s shady dealing not quite to your liking?
-Never fear; MyWallSt’s got a host of data-savvy investments that don’t come with the same risks.
-You can get access to our market-beating list of stocks by simply clicking here and starting a free trial today.
+Palantir's shady dealing not quite to your liking?
+Never fear; MyWallSt's got a host of data-savvy investments that don't come with the same risks.
+You can get access to our market-beating list of stocks by simply clicking here and getting free access today.

 The word Palantir comes from the 'Lord of The Rings' books by J.R.R Tolkien and it is an unbreakable ball of crystal used to communicate with other Palantir wielders or see other parts of the world in the future, present, or past.